Sunday, August 9, 2009

 4. After a few moments, right-click the server again and then click

-.
+Refresh.
 The server should display a green arrow in the bottom-right

 corner to indicate that the server has been authorized.